zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 Known Issues
 ------------
-Both plaintext outputs of a joinsplit are currently encrypted with symmetric keys derived from the same ephemeral secret key, as discusshed here: https://github.com/zcash/zcash/issues/558#issuecomment-167819936
+Both plaintext outputs of a joinsplit are currently encrypted with symmetric keys derived from the same ephemeral secret key, as discussed here: https://github.com/zcash/zcash/issues/558#issuecomment-167819936

-This means that a payment disclosure which includes the ephemeral secret key intended to decipher the note ciphertext belonging to a particular joinsplit output, creates a privacy leak by also deciphering the other joinsplit output and revealing it's amount and payment address.
+This means that a payment disclosure that includes the ephemeral secret key intended to decipher the note ciphertext belonging to a particular joinsplit output, creates a privacy leak by also deciphering the other joinsplit output and revealing its contents (amount, payment address and memo field).

 Note the current implementation of the ``z_sendmany`` RPC call: